Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 is sufficiently large enough to trigger an *action potential*, also known as a *spike* or an *impulse*.
 This action potential can be equated to the neuron firing off.
 In neuroscience the voltage at which the depolarization becomes sufficient enough to trigger an action potential is called the *threshold*.
-If a larger battery is used to generate a supra-threshold depolarization, a single action potential is still generated and the amplitude of that action potential is the same as the action potential triggered by a just-threshold stimulus.
+If a larger battery is used to generate a supra-threshold depolarization, the amplitude of that action potential is the same as the action potential triggered by a just-threshold stimulus.
 However, the frequency of action potentials is higher.
-From the video we learn 'that the greater the magnitude of the stimulus, the greater is the number or frequency of action potentials.
-That's called *frequency coding on the nervous system*'.
+From the video we learn "that the greater the magnitude of the stimulus, the greater is the number or frequency of action potentials.
+That's called *frequency coding on the nervous system*".

 We learn from the *frequency coding on the nervous system* that the greater the intensity of a stimulus, the greater the number of action potentials that